mrmichaelgallen/Project/readme.md

 * Accomplishment Database and App - Having the ability to "check" completing meetings and tasks within Google Calendar and get a weekly summary report based on a given time frame to get a list of accomplishments.
 The purpose of this is to help people see what they accomplished so they can appreciate what they have done.
 * Build an app to keep track of students course progress (with gui, webbased, date of completion, time in course)
 * Create a program for detecting ad hominens and other fallacies arguments in print media
+* Webscrapper to pull Boston Marathon results from baa.org site and repost data to Portfolio site.

 ### Productivity
 * Program that helps people use the keyboard on a computer (Teaching them how to maximize it, timing them on speed, and doing a Hackathon timed event)